altair961/AndroidOpenGLESVRViewTriangleApp/README.md

 Android application created in Visual Studio using "native-activity" template.
-The language of this project is C++ with OpenGL ES API For now it just shows "hello triangle" example on two viewports as on the image attached.
+The language of this project is C++ with OpenGL ES API It shows "hello triangle" example on two viewports as on the image attached.

 <p align="center">
   <img src="HelloTriangleVR.png" width="350"/>